hduchesne/game-4-jcustomer-modules/README.md

 ![010]

 1. Marketeers create Quiz content from jContent and publish it.
-Now they have 2 options, embed the Quiz in a website managed by Jahia, or start a standalone Quiz webapp.
+Thereafter, they have 2 options, embed the Quiz in a website managed by Jahia, or start a standalone Quiz webapp.
-1. A visitor visit the web page with the Quiz and start to answer questions.
+2. A visitor visits the web page with the Quiz.
+3. The Quiz webapp interact with jContent to get the content and configuration of the Quiz.
+4. (optional) When a user answers a question the webapp send an event to store the answer in a CDP user profile attribute.
+5. The last step of the Quiz is the page result.
+If there is a personalized content to display, the webapp get this content from a GraphQL call to jExperience.
+6. To calculate the score of the user, jExperience synchronize with jCustomer.
+7. For each step of the Quiz the html page is render to the user.

 <!-- The jahia Assessment Tool module is an good usage example of this module -->
 ## QuickStart
 ### Prerequisite
 This module needs
-* widen-picker >= 2.1.0
+* widen-picker >= 2.2.0
 * codemirror-editor >= 1.1.2

 ### Install